 Second, a lender can provide market insight.

-Lenders who specialize in loans on residential rental property should know the local real estate market.
+Lenders who specialize in loans on residential rental property should know the local residential real estate investment market.
 They can discuss investment options with you and help you clarify your goals.

 If you’re a new real estate investor, your lender can be the knowledgeable consultant you need.
 Your lender can help you know what to expect and avoid unnecessary and costly mistakes.
 This way, you can give yourself the best chance for success.